ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 Review the compatibility matrix for all cluster components and verify if the image is compatible with the upgraded Kubernetes version

 ## Issue 12:
-### Review and upgrade kube-state-metrics for the upgraded cluster version <version>
+### Review and upgrade kube-state-metrics for the upgraded EKS version <upgrade-version>
 https://runbooks.cloud-platform.service.justice.gov.uk/container-images.html#container-images-used-by-cluster-components

 https://github.com/kubernetes/kube-state-metrics?tab=readme-ov-file#compatibility-matrix